 |The answer to the ultimate question of life, the universe and everything?|

 If you are not a big geek, ignore that part.
 This post explains what all your hair properties mean.
-I suggest going on the Curl Talk forum on Naturally Curly (or the Long Hair Community for straight hair since Naturally Curly doesn't have a straight hair section) and find people with the same hair properties.
+I suggest going on the Wavy Hair Community, Curl Talk forum on Naturally Curly (or the Long Hair Community for straight hair since Naturally Curly doesn't have a straight hair section) and find people with the same hair properties.
 You can see which products and techniques they use for their hair and try them on your hair.

 People with thick hair will probably want heavier products to keep their hair from getting too big.
 They may also prefer air drying, which produces less volume then diffusing.
 On colder days, you can sit under a hard hat dryer to speed things along.